ajraf101/husky_hangout/README!.md

 - What we're about section
-  - With a minimalistic design blending imagery and text, this section promptly communicates the site's purpose and conveys the company's ethos to the user.
+  - A minimalistic design blends imagery and text to communicate the site's purpose and ethos effectively.
-  - The second half delves deeper into what’s available at the Husky Hangout Center, following the initial brief introduction.
-This additional information is relevant because it provides users with a clearer understanding of the center's offerings and atmosphere.
+  - This section includes detailed information about what’s available at the Husky Hangout Center, enhancing user understanding.
   - The images depict huskies happily interacting with each other, while another image shows owners enjoying the space alongside their pets, highlighting the center's welcoming and community-focused environment.

 ![what we're about first half](assets/screenshots/what-section-1.png).